What Is a One-to-Many Relationship in a Database? An Explanation with Examples

 However, there are situations – e.g. when we need to interact with external systems – where using a key generated in our database is a bad approach.
 For those scenarios, it is usually better to use natural keys, which are unique values that are part of the entity being stored and are not automatically generated by our database.

-The following example represents a basic data model of an organization that keeps track of vehicles (i.e the car’s make, model, color, and year), their owners, and any associated transit infractions.
+The following example represents a basic data model of an organization that keeps track of vehicles (e.g., make, model, color, and year), their owners, and any associated transit infractions, all organized within a comprehensive digital catalog for streamlined data management.
 When we defined it, we used surrogate primary keys to establish the relationships between the vehicles and makes, models and owners, since all this information is handled internally by our system.

 The physical implementation of this logical diagram for SQL Server is available here: